 Vehicular crimes can range from reckless driving to driving under the influence.
-These crimes are harshly sentenced and can result in you being a convicted felon
+These crimes are harshly sentenced in the state of Texas and can result in you being a convicted felon.
+Criminal penalties can include steep fines and/or lengthy prison sentences

-If you were recently arrested for a vehicular crime in Harris County, you probably have many questions that Brian Benken can answer.
+If you were recently arrested for a vehicular crime in Harris County, you probably have many questions that criminal defense attorney Brian Benken at The Benken Law Firm can answer.
 He has proven experience in defending vehicular crimes and will do everything in his power to achieve the best possible outcome for your situation.
+Do not lose any more time and contact him today.

 Call (713) 223 - 4051 to schedule a free case consultation with The Benken Law Firm.
 Brian Benken represents clients in every community in Harris County and surrounding counties.
 Some of these communities include Midtown, Downtown Houston, Woodland Heights, Southside Place and Braeswood Place.